Rachel Song headshot

 Prior to graduate school, I was a lab manager at Stanford SPARQ, a social science "do tank" that bridges research and practice to reduce social disparities in health, education, criminal justice, and economic mobility.
 I earned my B.A. in 2018 from Pomona College where I studied psychology and Asian American studies.

-Outside of the lab, I enjoy gardening, reading Asian American literature (among other genres), and scouring Facebook Marketplace for a good deal.
+Outside of the lab I enjoy gardening, reading Asian American literature, and scouring Facebook Marketplace for a good deal.
 I also love talking about my research with K-12 classrooms through Skype A Scientist.